Finalist – 2021 James H. Nash Contest

 your feet will fail you, arthritis in the ankles

-.
+and knees by twenty.
 Yes, they are worn,

 but they are your birthmark,